scriban/scriban/doc/language.md

 ##### The `limit` parameter

-Allows to limit the iteration of the loop for the specified count
+Limits the iteration of the loop to a specified count:

 > **input**
 ```scriban-html